 My training style is informed by my love of strength sports and my background in performance movement – feeling the body from the inside to express and control the exterior.
 The mind and body are not separated, and the training experience I give my clients not only leaves them stronger, fitter, and feeling better than when they met me, but also factors in the many mental and emotional aspects of training.
 We don’t live in bodies, we ARE bodies.

 You will learn classic strength movements like squats, deadlifts, rows and presses which build muscle, improve conditioning, and body-awareness.
 I stress quality of movement and proper mechanics; I want my clients to learn how to lift and exercise in a way that they can sustain for life, injury-free.
 Learning to lift is like learning to cook –

 Everyone should know how, and everyone needs to be taught the basics.

 Training should be physically and mentally challenging, and it is not going to be easy if you want to change your life.
 In order to do the hard work that long term progress demands, I help my clients cultivate a positive and attentive mindset toward their body and their goals, keeping them as informed and empowered as possible every step of the way.
 I think of my clients as trainees, or apprentices – ultimately I want to empower the individual to make the changes; I cannot change anyone by myself.
 I do this by consistently increasing my own knowledge base, actively creating dialogue about goal setting and progress, and encouraging my clients to allow themselves to become their strongest selves.

-For more information about personal training and remote coaching, please email carapatriciabrennan @ gmail dot com.
+For more information about personal training in NYC and remote coaching, please email carapatriciabrennan @ gmail dot com.